 "What if one of those nights it was you?"
 Ana protested.

-"Speaking of criminals, did you hear about what happened at the New Orleans Jazz Club Collections a day or two ago?"
+"Speaking of trouble, did you hear about what happened at the New Orleans Jazz Club Collections a day or two ago?"
 Jasmine decided to change the topic.
-She picked up the glass jar labeled "Tips for college-please donate!" off her nightstand and put it beside her saxophone.
+She picked up the glass jar labeled "Tips for a new home-please donate!" off her nightstand and put it beside her saxophone.
 "Remember how Louis Armstrong's cornet was stolen?
 Well, it got returned!"

 Ana looked unimpressed.
 "Doesn't Feline Thief C Major always return the things he steals?"

 "I don't think he always does.
 When the C went missing off the Roulade Oil corporate building a while ago, it never got returned.
 I heard they gave up looking and replaced it last month."